 Collaborating on innovative solutions to create PPE and other critical supplies used in the fight against COVID-19.

-Demand for personal protective equipment continues to far exceed supply for the entire industry.
-We continue to work with governments, health agencies, distributors and others to prioritize supplies to the most critical customer and public health needs.
+Working with governments, health agencies, distributors and others to prioritize supplies to critical customer and public health needs.

-Below is a list of the most frequently asked question we have received, with answers and links to direct you to more information.
+Below is a list of the most frequently asked questions we have received during the COVID-19 pandemic, with answers and links to direct you to more information.